d-bo/react-kit/README.md

 ## Docker

-We need to pass firebase env vars to running container.
+We need to pass firebase environment vars to running container.

 Create file ```env.list``` in the root of your project.

 Paste and fill this:

 ```sh